jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 ### Amazon Machine Image

-**AMIs** extends to Amazon Machine Image and are a customization of an EC2 Instance:
+**AMIs** stands to Amazon Machine Image and are a customization of an EC2 Instance:

 - We can add our own software configurations, operating systems, monitoring and others configurations.
 - This will leaverage to a faster boot, because the software is pre-packed.